tulasidamarla/ram.damarla-gmail.com/README.md

 Ranked Retrieval
 -
 - The key differentiator between Solr’s query processing and that of a database or other NoSQL data store is ranked retrieval.
-- For ex, if you search using a query "ipod power", solr looks for documents that contain both words ipod or power. solr prefers the terms ipod and query equally.
+- Wih seach query "ipod power", solr looks for documents that contain both words ipod or power. solr prefers the terms ipod and query equally.
 - With boost query, the search `ipod power^2`, the term `power` is twice as important to the term `ipod`.
 Now, you may get different order of the results based on the ranking.

 The inverted index
 ------------------
-Solr uses Lucene’s inverted index to power its fast searching capabilities, as well as many of the additional bells and whistles it provides at query time.
+- Solr uses Lucene’s inverted index to power its fast searching capabilities, as well as many of the additional bells and whistles it provides at query time.
+- An inverted index inverts the traditional database model and maps each word/term in the corpus to all of the documents in which it appears.

-While a traditional database representation of multiple documents would contain a document’s ID mapped to one or more content fields containing all of the words/terms in that document, an inverted index inverts this model and maps each word/term in the corpus to all of the documents in which it appears.
+- A traditional database representation of multiple documents would contain a document’s ID mapped to one or more content fields containing all of the words/terms in that document.

 Here is an example of how lucene inverted index works.